-A bidders conference will be held for the Emergency Solutions Grant program on February 17, 2011, at 10 am at the Office of Housing, 1600 E. Columbus Ave., Springfield.
+Both will be held at the City of Springfield Office of Housing, 1600 E. Columbus Ave., Springfield.

 All information related to the competitions is posted on the FY2014 CoC Competition page, which is updated regularly.

 The 3-County Continuum has released its CoC 2014 applicant guidance, with important information for renewal and reallocation projects, as well as announcement of a competition for $241,296 in Permanent Supportive Housing Bonus funds for projects that will serve chronically homeless individuals or families.